“Sometimes I make movies which don’t interest me too much and after, with the money, I make the movies I want to make.” Joe D’Amato

 The themed smut films were international hits, and soon D’Amato was shooting a feature per month.
 Like most Italian adult movies, his films were films – he never shot on video.
 This relentless schedule from a director who was no slouch in the 1970s and 1980s has made him one of the most prolific filmmakers of all time.

 It was probably, in fact, this frenetic workload that contributed to his untimely death from a heart attack, aged 60.
 He was working on the post-production of no less than five features when he died.

-It was notably that the cult movie world genuinely mourned the loss of Joe D’Amato.
+It was notable that the cult movie world genuinely mourned the loss of Joe D’Amato.
 Critics may have sneered at his work, but the fans knew better.
-D’Amato made some of the weirdest films ever, never took himself too seriously, and had a genuine love for the genres he worked in.
+D’Amato made some of the weirdest films ever, never took himself too seriously and had a genuine love for the genres he worked in.
 He remains a much-missed figure on the scene.